debrawolford/treat-your-pup/README.md

 - Modal form: Same as contact form, except submit button does not create a pop-up or link to another page yet.

 -Navigation bar and Footer:
-1. Try selecting all options while on the Home page to see if they lead to the corresponding pages: success
+1. Tried selecting all options while on the Home page to see if they lead to the corresponding pages: success
-2. Try selecting all options while on the Meals page to see if they lead to the corresponding pages: success
+2. Tried selecting all options while on the Meals page to see if they lead to the corresponding pages: success
-3. Try selecting all options while on the FAQ page to see if they lead to the corresponding pages: success
+3. Tried selecting all options while on the FAQ page to see if they lead to the corresponding pages: success
-4. Try selecting all options while on the Contact Us page to see if they lead to the corresponding pages: success
+4. Tried selecting all options while on the Contact Us page to see if they lead to the corresponding pages: success

 -Social buttons:
 1. When selecting Facebook icon it directs to facebook.com.